A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Experiments

-Figure \ref{fig:Experiment3} presents the ablation results to validate the contributions of ISBCS and DAL.
+Table~\ref{table:Experiment3} presents the results of the ablation study to validate the contributions of ISBCS and DAL.
 Applying either component alone improved performance across all settings.
-When trained on wired data (Figure~\ref{fig:Experiment3} (a), (c)), the ISBCS-only model achieved higher accuracy than the DAL-only model, whereas the opposite trend was observed when trained on wireless data.
+When trained on wired data, the DAL-only model achieved higher accuracy than the ISBCS-only model, whereas the opposite trend was observed when trained on wireless data.
+To better understand the impact of ISBCS on the feature space, we analyzed its effect using t-SNE visualization.
 These results suggest that the two components respond differently to variations in recording modalities and domain characteristics.
 Combining ISBCS and DAL achieved the highest performance across all settings, demonstrating that the two components work in a complementary manner.

 To better understand the impact of ISBCS on the feature space, we analyzed its effect using t-SNE visualization.

-Figure~\ref{fig:ISBCSTsne} visualizes the feature distributions extracted by the proposed framework from two types of inputs: the original data and the ISBCS-augmented data using t-SNE visualization.
+Fig.~\ref{fig:ISBCSTsne} visualizes the feature distributions extracted by the proposed framework from two types of inputs: the original data and the ISBCS-augmented data using t-SNE visualization.
 For the original data, features from different subjects are relatively well separated in the t-SNE space.
 After applying ISBCS, however, the features become less distinguishable across subjects, indicating that ISBCS effectively mitigates subject-specific characteristics through inter-subject channel exchange.
 To quantitatively assess the degree of inter-subject separability, we computed the F-statistic, which measures the ratio of between-subject variance to within-subject variance.
 For the original data, the F-statistic was 24.48, indicating significant subject-specific differences.
 After applying ISBCS augmentation, the F-statistic dramatically decreased to 0.99, which indicates negligible between-subject differences.
 This reduction provides statistical evidence that ISBCS effectively reduces inter-subject variability.

-\subsection{Results on Domain generalization (Public EEG dataset)}
+\subsection{Results on domain generalization (public EEG dataset)}